igneus/calendarium-romanum/README.md

       )
     )

+    mod.add_celebration(
+      # Proc can be used for date computation instead of a method
+      # referenced by name
+      proc { easter_sunday + 9 },
+      CR::Celebration.new(
         # It is possible to use a Proc as feast title if you want it
         # to be determined at runtime - e.g. because you want to
         # have the feast title translated and follow changes of `I18n.locale`
-    mod.add_celebration(
-      :another_feast_date,
-      CR::Celebration.new(
         proc { I18n.t('my_feasts.another_feast') },
         CR::Ranks::MEMORIAL_PROPER,
         CR::Colours::WHITE